himanshu-chaddha/JavaScript-ES6-ES2015/README.md

 x=10;
 ```

-- A basic example to find the maximum no from an array is [eg. max.js](https://github.com/himanshu-chaddha/JavaScript-ES6-ES2015/blob/master/max.js)
+- A basic example to find the maximum number from an array is [eg. max.js](https://github.com/himanshu-chaddha/JavaScript-ES6-ES2015/blob/master/max.js)

 ## 2. Block Scope